clangen/musikcube/src/plugins/server/README.md

-# musikcube-websockets
+# musikcube server plugin

-a playback remote for `musikcube` using web sockets.
+a playback remote and streaming audio server for `musikcube` using web sockets and vanilla http.

-`musikcube` for windows, macOS, and linux are supported. `musikdroid` is a reference implementation for clients.
+`musikcube` for windows, macOS, linux and freebsd are supported.

+`musikdroid` is a reference implementation for clients written for android.

 [api documentation can be found here](https://github.com/clangen/musikcube/wiki/remote-api-documentation).